TurboGears/tg2docs/docs/main/Controllers.rst

 Quick Example
 -------------

-Suppose using ``tg-admin quickstart`` you generate a TurboGears project named "HelloWorld".
+Suppose using ``paster quickstart`` you generate a TurboGears project named "HelloWorld".
 Your default controller code would be created in the file ``HelloWorld/helloworld/controllers/root.py``.

 Modify the default ``controllers.py`` to read as follows: